Methods

 Density functional theory

 Although high-pressure techniques have facilitated a plethora of remarkable in situ measurements, the resulting data quality and coverage are often incomplete.
 This shortcoming can be resolved by conducting experimental measurements in conjunction with density functional theory calculations.
-Recent examples: Nisr et al. (2020; PNAS), Piet et al. (2023; GRL).
+Recent examples: Nisr et al. (2020; PNAS), and Piet et al. (2023; GRL).